Occupational Therapist Resume Examples

 - Detail any specialized skills or certifications, such as hand therapy or pediatric occupational therapy, that are pertinent to the position.

-- Showcase your ability to work collaboratively with healthcare teams, including doctors, nurses, and physical therapists.
+- Surface your ability to work collaboratively with healthcare teams, including doctors, nurses, and physical therapists.

 - Mention any experience with specific patient populations, such as working with children, the elderly, or individuals with specific disabilities.